Home | FAQ | << Back

 6. What types of exams do IQT Testing Centers administer?

 IQT would expect to send a wide variety of occupational-related testing candidates to your center (i.e. those taking “high stakes” career-related examinations).
-While we are not at liberty to publish our client/sponsor listings due to contractual restrictions, we certainly expect candidates seeking licensure or certification in such PROFESSIONAL fields as medical-related, nursing-related, IT-related, and other professional roles, to be scheduled at IQT Centers.
+We cater to candidates seeking licensure or certification is such PROFESSIONAL fields as medical-related, nursing-related, IT-related, and other professional roles, to be scheduled at your center if you join our network.
+We further expect to begin sending candidates immediately following the conpletion of your test centr's set-up.
+During the interim, we would work with you to get an agreement in place, and to get your testing center set-up procedurally to become part of the IQT Preferred Testing Center Network

 7. When will you begin scheduling candidates at my testing center?